JordyMoos/elm-pixel-boulder-game/README.md

 ## Play the game!

-You can play the at github pages.
+You can play the game at github pages.

 https://jordymoos.github.io/elm-pixel-boulder-game/?startLevel=official%2F001&hideDebug=1